NHERI-SimCenter/BRAILS/docs/web/html/_sources/common/user_manual/modules/pytorchOccupancyClassifier.rst.txt

 The predictions will be written in preds.csv under the working directory.

 Fine-tune the model for transfer learning.
+Transfer learning is a technique to overcome the distribution shift and adapt the model for the new task (https://ftp.cs.wisc.edu/machine-learning/shavlik-group/torrey.handbook09.pdf).
 You need to provide the training data.
 ---------------

 .. code-block:: none